-Mosting Date Cubmitted by Meeting Date: Submitted by: March 6, 2025 Governance Committee Agenda Item Title: 3.2.3 Consent Agenda - Governance Committee - Committee Appointments Action Requested: The following items require approval by Council.
+Meeting Date: Submitted by: March 6, 2025 Governance Committee Agenda Item Title: 3.2.3 Consent Agenda - Governance Committee - Committee Appointments Action Requested: The following items require approval by Council.
 See below for details of the recommendation.
 The following item(s) are of particular interest to Choose an item.
 Feedback is sought on this matter.
 The attached is for information only.
 No action is required.
-AGENDA IT TEM DETAILS Recommendation (if applicable): AGENDA ITEM DETAILS That Council approves the following Committee appointments: 1.
-Appointment of Nahla Gomaa (Council Physician Member) to the Finance and Audit Committee.
-2. Appointment of Rhonda Laboucan to the Indigenous Advisory Circle.
-3. Appointment of Nicole Cardinal, Oluseyi Oladele and Ian Walker to the Ad Hoc Bylaw Review Project Committee, until the completion of the bylaw review project.
-4. Appointment of Richard Buckley, Nicole Cardinal, Patrick Etokudo, Ian Walker to the Ad Hoc Building Fund Initiative Committee, until all reports have been received from grant recipients.
-5. Reappointment of one regulated member, Dr. Goldees Liaghati-Nasseri, for a third term of membership on the Complaint Review Committee/Hearing Tribunal list.
-6. Appointment of six (6) regulated members for a first term on the Complaint Review Committee/Hearing Tribunal membership list: a.
-Dr. Monica Lau b.
-Dr. Laura Stovel c.
-Dr. Jeff Grant d.
-Dr. Papanna Praveen e.
-Dr. Dennis Kunimoto f.
-Dr. Saifee Rashiq Background: Structure and Comm members of Council a term which is renewa appointments are outline ittees Policy as follows: 'and Operational Commitable once.
-Due to the sulght change, Council Prio "Council appoints the tees for a three-year bject matter, and members will be asked to confirm their committee membership annually and may exit the Committee before having completed a full term.
+AGENDA I TEM DETAILS Recommendation (if applicable) : AGENDA ITEM DETAILS That Council approves the following Committee appointments: Appointment of Nahla Gomaa (Council Physician Member) to the Finance and Audit Committee.
+Appointment of Rhonda Laboucan to the Indigenous Advisory Circle.
+Appointment of Nicole Cardinal, Oluseyi Oladele and Ian Walker to the Ad Hoc Bylaw Review Project Committee, until the completion of the bylaw review project.
+Appointment of Richard Buckley, Nicole Cardinal, Patrick Etokudo, Ian Walker to the Ad Hoc Building Fund Initiative Committee, until all reports have been received from grant recipients.
+Reappointment of one regulated member, Dr. Goldees Liaghati-Nasseri, for a third term of membership on the Complaint Review Committee/Hearing Tribunal list.
+Appointment of six (6) regulated members for a first term on the Complaint Review Committee/Hearing Tribunal membership list: Dr. Laura Stovel Dr. Jeff Grant Dr. Papanna Praveen Dr. Saifee Rashiq Background: Committee member appointments are outlined in the Governance Structure and Committees Policy as follows: "Council appoints the members of Council and Operational Committees for a three-year term which is renewable once.
+Due to the subject matter, and because priorities might change, Council Priorities Committee members will be asked to confirm their committee membership annually and may exit the Committee before having completed a full term.